 - ½ teaspoon salt

 Preheat oven to 350 degrees and line 2 muffin pans with cupcake liners.

 In a large bowl, beat together oil and sugar until light and fluffy.

 Add eggs one at a time and beat until fully incorporated.

 Beat in pumpkin.

-In a separate bowl, combine flour, baking soda, pumpkin pie spice, and salt.
+In a separate bowl, combine flour, baking soda and powder, pumpkin pie spice, cinnamon and salt.

-In a small bowl, mix cinnamon and sugar
+In a separate small bowl, mix ¼ cup sugar and cinnamon; set aside.

 Cool throughly before frosting.